yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-synchronization-endpoint-api.markdown

 For implementation reference see our built in Hibernate and Cassandra implementations: [DefaultHibernateSpaceSynchronizationEndpoint](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/index.html?org/openspaces/persistency/hibernate/DefaultHibernateSpaceSynchronizationEndpoint.html) and [CassandraSpaceSynchronizationEndpoint](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/index.html?org/openspaces/persistency/cassandra/CassandraSpaceSynchronizationEndpoint.html) classes.
 {% endtip %}

-# Example of a Space synchronization endpoint implementation handling Consolidation Failure events
+# Example with Failure events

 The following example will demonstrate how to implement a space synchronization endpoint that stores in some external data store the list of distributed transactions that failed to consolidate and aborts them for later manual decision.
 Note, that there is a regular case where consolidation may show a false failure as described in [Gateway and Distributed Transactions](./multi-site-replication-over-the-wan.html#Configuring and Deploying the Gateway).
 This example will handle this case as well.